Kimskogfelter/Hang-man/README.md

 #### BUGS

 - Ive noticed one bug that only appears sometimes.
-Its that the game sometimes only print one guessed letter ive if the correct word got more then one of that letter.
+Its that the game sometimes only print one correct guessed letter ive if the correct word got more then one of that letter.
+Ive debugged the game by using the word "boo" and "luigi".
 I have tried the following things to try and locate where the bug happends:
-    -
+    - I tried to guess "o" as the first correct guessed letter in the first game the console runs.
+The bug didnt show.
+The game printed out both "o"
+    - I tried to guess the "b" first then the "o".
+The bug didnt show.
+The game printed out both "o"
+    - I tried to guess the wrong letter 5 times so I only got 1 life left and the guessed "o".
+The bug didnt show.
+The game printed out both "o"
+    - I tried to guess "l" as the correct first letter for the word "luigi".
+Then guess a wrong letter, to then guess "i".
+The bug didnt show.
+Both "i" still printed out
+    - I tried to end the game early by typing CTRL+C in the terminal.
+And then restart a new game after that by usin the "up arrow" so the terminal starts the game by printing out "python3 run.py" to see if the bug was going to show.
+The game still printed out both "i".
+    - I tried to run several games after eachother by winning or losing the game and choose to play again.
+The bug still didnt show and printed both "o" to the word boo, and both "i" to the word luigi

 ### DEPLOYMENT

 ---
     This project was deployed via Github to Heroku.
-The following steps shows how you do it:
+Make sure that you have added your dependencies to the requirements.txt file before you do this or it might not work.
+The following steps shows how you deploy it to Heroku:

 1. Log in to your Github and deploy your repository.
 2. Make a account on the Heroku website if you dont got one already [https://id.heroku.com/login]
+3. Fork or clone your repository
+4. Set the buildbacks to Python as the first one, and NodeJS as the second
+5. Link your Heroku accoun to the correct repository
+6. Click on deploy

 ### CREDITS